ktafakkori/ktafakkori.github.io/_posts/2022-07-27-optimization-packages-in-python-list.markdown

 | `yabox`                  | [GitHub](https://github.com/pablormier/yabox)                                         |
 | `zoopt`                  | [GitHub](https://github.com/polixir/ZOOpt)                                            |

+# Notes

-Note 1: If you are having trouble while installing via `!pip install <PACKAGE>` (in-line code) or `pip install <PACKAGE>` (terminal code), you may use the following piece of code.
+1. If you are having trouble while installing via `!pip install <PACKAGE>` (in-line code) or `pip install <PACKAGE>` (terminal code), you may use the following piece of code.
 Also, please be aware that some of the introduced packages require installing software or downloading and compiling a copy of their binary files to be imported into Python.
 Therefore, some of them are not easily `pip` installable.

 ```python
 import pip